College Savings Options

 Brokerage account

-The remainder of this article will break down the advantages and disadvantages of each account type to help families make an informed decision about which account best suits their educational savings goals.
+The remainder of this article breaks down the advantages and disadvantages of each account type to help families make an informed decision.

-A Coverdell ESA is a custodial account managed by the parent or adult designated to pay qualified educational expenses for the beneficiary listed on the account.
-The Coverdell ESA allows an individual to contribute up to $2,000 per beneficiary per year after tax.
-Here are the advantages and disadvantages of a Coverdell ESA:
+A Coverdell ESA is a custodial account managed by a parent or designated adult to pay qualified educational expenses for the beneficiary.

 Advantages

-The beneficiary on the account can be changed to another family member if the full balance is not used.
+The beneficiary can be changed to another family member if the funds are unused

 Disadvantages

-The balance must be used or the balance must be transferred to another beneficiary by age 30.
+Funds must be used or transferred by age 30

 529 Plan